catid/fp61/README.md

     Call BeginRead() to start reading.
     Call Read() to retrieve each consecutive word.

+Writing 61-bit Field Words Back Into Byte Data (e.g. recovering a file or packet):

+    ByteWriter

+    Writes a series of 61-bit finalized Fp field elements to a byte array, reversing the encoding of ByteReader.
+This is different from WordWriter because it can also write 61-bit values that are all ones (outside of Fp).

+    See the comments on Fitting Bytes Into Words for how this works.

+    Call MaxBytesNeeded() to calculate the maximum number of bytes needed to store the given number of Fp words.

+    Call BeginWrite() to start writing.
+    Call Write() to write the next word.

+    Call Flush() to write the last few bytes.
+    Flush() returns the number of overall written bytes.

 Generating random Fp words (e.g. to fill a random matrix):